boltdesignsystem/bolt/packages/components/bolt-share/TESTING.md

-# Share component testing steps

-## Share component render as expected (functionally and visually)

-The server-side pre-rendered `bolt-share` component should look almost identical to the client-side rendered version.
-To verify:

-1. Disable javascript and view the [Share Demo page](https://boltdesignsystem.com/pattern-lab/patterns/02-components-share-05-share/02-components-share-05-share.html).
-2. Then, enable javascript and watch as the Share re-renders on the client-side.
-3. The layout should not shift, e.g. the spacing in between each share item should be identical before and after the web component re-renders.

 # Share component functional testing steps

 Functional testing should be performed manually by the QA team across the standard compliment of browsers.
 In each scenario, browser-type is specified when necessary.
 If browser type is not specified, the test applies to both "desktop" and "mobile" browsers.